-Kent, an Independent, was the representative for California's 1st congressional district from 1915 to 1917.
+Kent was the representative for California’s 1st congressional district and was an Independent.
+He served from 1915 to 1917.

 From Apr 1911 to Mar 1917, Kent missed 292 of 693 roll call votes, which is 42.1%.
 This is much worse than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.